 Each site delivers high quality, culturally competent, comprehensive primary care – medical, dental and behavioral health services.
 NSCH also offers supportive services such as health education, translation, health insurance eligibility and enrollment assistance, and transportation that promote access to health care.

 No one seeking care at any of our sites will be denied access to services due to inability to pay.
 We offer a discounted/sliding fee scale based on family size and income.
+Click here for the current sliding scale document.

 **Please visit this link to determine what you need to bring and then inquire at the front desk when you arrive at any of our sites.